edjrodriguez/git_homework/thoughts.md

 I am committed to a 5 minute pom break every 30 minutes.

 Shoutout to my wife (Whit).
 Could not be here without you.
 Thanks for believing in me, loving me, and being such a good momma at the same time!
 Love you!!

+GitHub is interesting

+helpful commmands
+git remote -v
+//this checks that you are connected to GitHub after adding origin